Achievable logoAchievable logo

 An investor has an already established margin account with a credit balance of $52,000 and a short market value of $20,000.
 The account value rises to $45,000.
 What is the equity amount (in $ and % form)?

-First, the equity formula in dollar form:
+First, calculate equity in dollars:

 $52,000 (credit) - 45,000 (SMV) = $7,000 (equity)